onmomo/squeeze-plex-hub/README.md

 The application will be available at `http://localhost:3000`.

+The image is available for amd64 and arm64 platforms.

 ## Disclaimer

 **Squeeze Plex Hub** is an independent, open source project and is **not affiliated with, endorsed by, or officially supported by Plex, Plexamp, Logitech, or Slim Devices**.